 From Laurel Bloomery, Tennessee, Gilliam Banmon Grayson (1887-1930) may be one of the most covered musicians in the history of bluegrass and country music.
-Even though his music has been recorded and performed by many musicians including Bob Dylan, Mick Jagger, Doc Watson and the Kingston Trio, very few people have ever heard his name.
-In this film, we explore the life of G.B.
-Grayson, how he became one of the most influential musicians of all time, and what his legacy looks like today.
+Despite his music having been recorded and performed by world-famous musicians including Bob Dylan, Mick Jagger, Doc Watson and the Kingston Trio, very few people have ever heard his name or had an understanding of his profound influence upon modern music.

 Grayson’s most famous songs include: Tom Dooley, Train 45, Handsome Molly, Short Life of Trouble, Going down the Lee Highway, Omie Wise, Rose Conley, Banks of the Ohio, and Little Maggie.

 Interviews include: Ketch Secor (Old Crow Medicine Show), Ralph Stanley II, Kody Norris (The Kody Norris Show), Josh Beckworth (Author of Always Been a Rambler), several of G.B.
 Grayson’s Grandchildren, and many more.

 This film is funded in part by the Tennessee Arts Commission, the Arts Fund of the East Tennessee Foundation, The Johnson County Center for the Arts, Germain Media, Appalachian Memory Keepers, and private donors.

 ALL DONATIONS ARE GREATLY APPRECIATED!
 Your individual donation will help with film production and submission to film festivals all around the country and world.
 HELP US spread the word about G.B.
 Grayson!